tdbuck78/DLS-WeeklyProviderReport/README.md

 Weekly Provider Report.py

+createtable.php

 ### NOTES
 ---

+#### Weekly Provider Report.py:

+Original program ran on the DLS server

+This file has been updated to read from the edited data set weeklyreportdata.csv

 #### weeklyreportdata.csv:

-Data was origninally pulled from html table produced by createtable.php on DLS server
+Origninal data pulled from html table produced by createtable.php on DLS server

 Read data from table and exported to csv to censor private data